 Ancient Greece and Rome

-The name aurora borealis is actually derived from the Greek words “aurora”, meaning sunrise, and “boreas”, meaning wind.
+Though the Mediterranean is too far south to witness the aurorae, the phrase aurora borealis is actually derived from Greek words: “aurora”, meaning sunrise, and “boreas”, meaning wind.

 In Greek mythology, it was believed that Aurora, the goddess of dawn and the sister of Helios (sun god), and Selene (moon goddess) would prance across the dawn sky in her chariot to alert her siblings of a new day.

-The Greeks’ Italian counterparts, the Romans, also believed Aurora was dancing across the lightening sky, indicating the start of a new day.
+The Greeks’ Italian counterparts, the Romans, also believed Aurora danced across the lightening sky, indicating the start of a new day.

-When auroras would occur so far south in Europe, they would oftentimes appear red, indicating intense solar activity.
+Infrequently, when auroras would occur far south in Europe, they would oftentimes appear red, indicating intense solar activity.

-Real causes unbeknownst to the medieval peoples of France and Italy, however, they took the flaring lights to mean a bad omen or upcoming lifechanging event.
+Real causes unbeknownst, the medieval peoples of central Europe took the flaring lights to mean a bad omen or upcoming lifechanging event.

 Ancient North America

-Various legends came about from the northern lights in the ancient lands today known as North America.
+Northern lights legends abounded in the ancient lands today known as North America.

 The Cree Indians, for example, believed the lights were their dead ancestors’ spirits trying to communicate with their loved ones on earth.

-The Algonquins believed the aurora was a fire crafted by their creator who was carefully watching over the humans below.
+The Algonquins believed the aurorae were a fire crafted by the creator, who was carefully watching over the humans below.

 The ancient Nordic region

-In Icelandic legends, the lights were associated with childbirth and would supposedly relieve the pain of child delivery.
-However, the mother shouldn’t look directly at the aurora because the baby would be born cross-eyed.
+In Icelandic legends, the lights were associated with childbirth, and would supposedly relieve the pain of child delivery.
+However, it was thought that if the mother looked directly at the aurora, her baby would be born cross-eyed.

-In Finland, the lights were apparently caused by a firefox who ran so quickly, sparks would fly off his tail, thus creating the aurorae.
+In Finland, the lights were thought to be caused by a mythical firefox who ran so quickly, sparks would fly off his tail.

-Finally, in Norse mythology, the lights were reflections from the armor of the Valkyrie, powerful and brave female warriors who would willingly risk death.
+In ancient Norse mythology, the lights were reflections from the armor of Valkyries, powerful and brave female warriors.